zhekson1/CSL-DeFi-Protocols/README.md

 ### Advantages of Fully P2P DeFi Protocols

 - **Full Custody** - users always maintain complete spending *and* delegation control over their assets.
 The only exception is when locking is required to enforce protocol logic, which restricts spending (but never restricts staking).

+- **Script Staking Credentials** - since owner-related actions of script addresses are overloaded to the staking credentials, users can secure their addresses either with a simple stake key or a more complex stake script (Native or Plutus).
+Users are empowered to secure their addresses via complex access control schemes.

+  > **Note**
+  >  In the case of a simple stake key, a regular signature from the stake key will suffice.
+In the case of a script however, the staking script must be executed (i.e. withdraw 0 ADA from rewards) in the same TX.
+This means stake address registration is not necessary when using simple stake keys, but is necessary when using staking scripts.

 - **P2P Concurrency** - all user interactions are fully p2p and occur to and from each others' unique addresses, so there must be *at least* one UTxO for every user of the protocol.
 Throughput scales *with* the number of users.

 - **Frontend/Backend Agnosticism & Interoperability** - since all protocols are ultimately just on-chain minting and spending policies, they are frontend-agnostic.
 They can be integrated in a wide variety of frontends, such as light wallets, simple webpages, or fully custom stacks.

 - **Emergent Liquidity** - Instead of placing orders "against" specialized market-makers, liquidity aggregates naturally from high user volume.
-Over time, sophisticated traders using bespoke systems/algorithms will arise that become de-facto market makers.
+Over time, sophisticated traders using bespoke systems/algorithms will arise, becoming de-facto market makers.

 - **Zero Slippage** - All assets are priced purely in relation to other on-chain assets.
 Slippage is impossible, since transaction validity depends only on exact fulfillment of individual users' terms, and no external variables.

-- **Censorship Resistance** - thanks to frontend agnosticism, ultralow attack surface, and the atomized nature of user interactions, CSL-DeFi protocols offer the highest level of censorship resistance of any DeFi architecture.
+- **Censorship Resistance** - thanks to frontend agnosticism, ultralow attack surface, and the atomized nature of user interactions, p2p-DeFi protocols offer the highest level of censorship resistance of any DeFi architecture.

 - **Democratic Upgradability** - since addresses are unique, users choose if/when to use new contracts/protocols, at their own discretion.
 Doing so does not bifurcate liquidity, since the protocols are interoperable across versions.
 All users share the same global reference script(s), per protocol.